apecloud/kubeblocks.io/blog/does-containerization-affect-the-performance-of-databases.md

 Test scenario: IOZone reads and writes a 16GB file.

-Test results: K8s+containerization has minimal impact on sequential read and write. kata-qemu experiences a significant impact, with a range of 12-16% degradation.
+Test results: K8s + containerization shows negligible effects on sequential read and write performance.
+However, Kata-QEMU exhibits a notable performance drop, with degradation ranging between 12-16%.

-Analysis: Large-block read and write is essentially sequential read and write.
-As mentioned earlier, sequential read benefits from read-ahead optimization by the operating system, and most of the operations in sequential read and write are performed on the page cache.
-The original paper analyzed the impact on kata-qemu and attributed it to the virtio-9p file system.
-Virtio-9p is designed for network usage and does not have specific optimizations for virtualization scenarios.
+Analysis: Reading and writing large blocks of data is, in essence, a sequential process.
+As previously discussed, sequential reading is enhanced by the operating system's ability to anticipate and prepare data in advance, with the bulk of sequential reading and writing tasks being handled by the page cache.
+The original study examined the effects on Kata-QEMU and identified the virtio-9p file system as the source of these impacts.
+The virtio-9p system was originally created for network applications and lacks tailored optimizations for use in virtual environments.

 <img src='https://kubeblocks.io/images/Disk-read-and-write-performance.png'  alt="Disk read and write performance"  width='80%' style={{margin: "0 10%"}} />
 <div style={{ display: "flex", justifyContent: "center", margin: "-6px 0 10px", fontSize: "12px" }}>Fig. 11.
 Disk read and write performance (Xingyu Wang 2022)</div>

-Test scenario: Testing directly on tmpfs (shared memory) to solely measure the impact of syscalls and memory copies on performance.
+Test scenario: Conducting tests on tmpfs (a temporary file storage in shared memory) to isolate and assess the effects of syscalls and memory copying on performance.

 Test results: Except for gVisor, the performance of other solutions is similar.